yagossc/short-url/README.md

 - Insert the new URL friendly base converted string.

 ### Reasoning
-As a first instinct when reading the problems's text, one might immediately go for "hashes".
-So, are hashes a good choice?
+Analyzing the problems's text brings up the following questions, that, when answered, show path to the solution's motivations.

+___
+**Question: Are hashes a good choice here?**\
-**No**, they're not a good fit for this specific scenario, because:
+**Answer:** No, they're not a good fit for this specific scenario for the followig reasons:
 - **Length:** Common hashing algorithms produce long strings, which goes against the point of a URL shortener.
 - **Non-Printable Characters:** Final hash results might not be a valid URL.